MuhammadA-C/wgu-c195-v2/README.md

 **Important to note**

-The project files in this GitHub repo will noy run the application correctly due to the databse information missing.
+The project files in this GitHub repo will not run the application correctly due to the databse information missing.
 The databse information was also not provided due to the database used for this project was created by WGU.

 ---